bioforensics/lusSTR/README.md

 ### Converting to appropriately formatted files for use in EuroForMix

-This step will convert the table generated in the ```format``` step into the correct format for use in EuroForMix.
+This final step will convert the table generated in the ```format``` step into the correct format for use in EuroForMix.
 An analytical threshold can be applied (this is especially useful for data analyzed using STRait Razor) in this step.

 If any samples are to be used as references, their IDs can be provided in the config file to create a separate file appropriately formatted for use as reference profiles in EFM.
 Any samples not specified as references are assumed to be evidence samples and will be formatted as such.